Workplace Harassment Lawyer in Tennessee

 It is rarely a simple decision to file a harassment complaint at work.
 People may feel uncomfortable elevating a rude comment or joke into such a serious affair, or fear they risk their jobs upon speaking out.
 However, harassment is unacceptable at any level, and Tennessee law strictly forbids any person or company from retaliating against anyone making accusations of harassment.

-At Employment and Consumer Law Group, a Tennessee workplace harassment lawyer can stand by your side through the entire process to ensure these regulations are followed.
+At Employment and Commerce Law Group, a Tennessee workplace harassment lawyer can stand by your side through the entire process to ensure these regulations are followed.
 We can also help clients properly file complaints with the appropriate state agencies and follow through with the investigations.

 Contact us today to take the first step towards a more rewarding and dignified workplace environment – an environment protected for you by the law.